sauce-code/cuckoo/README.md

 Note that you must set the maximum heap size using `-Xmx` to a value larger than the hash size you set in the Arena program.
 (I don't know exactly how much larger.)

-If you are using windows, you may also be interested in a compiled version available from Jim Ablett's [chess projects page](http://jim-ablett.co.de/).
+If you are using Windows, you may also be interested in a compiled version available from Jim Ablett's [chess projects page](http://jim-ablett.co.de/).

 ## Change Log

-You can find the changelog [here](http://hem.bredband.net/petero2b/javachess/ChangeLog.txt).
+You can find the changelog [here](CHANGELOG.md).